The Dyfi Biosphere

 Maybe you're wondering what a biosphere is and what makes it so special?
 As you might imagine, it's an area of unique habitat, home to rare species.
 But biospheres are about community too.
 There's an inherent appreciation that people as well as wildlife need to live on the land.
 Working out how to live harmoniously with the natural environment - to strengthen and improve it - is key.
 Biospheres are learning places for sustainable development as well as havens for wildlife.

 Designated by UNESCO, biosphere reserves are also relatively rare.
-Dyfi is the only one in Wales and there are just seven in the United Kingdom.
-The Dyfi Biosphere covers a large swathe of Mid Wales, extending 35miles (75km) inland from the coast between Aberdyfi and Aberystwyth, including part of Snowdonia National Park and around 10miles (16km) out to sea as well.
+The UNESCO Biosphere Reserve (Dyfi) is the only one in Wales and there are just seven in the United Kingdom.
+It covers a large swathe of Mid Wales, extending 35miles (75km) inland from the coast between Aberdyfi and Aberystwyth, including part of Snowdonia National Park and around 10miles (16km) out to sea as well.

 Get closer to the biosphere's wildlife